 Theory of Change: Chronic care management programs can improve quality of care and patient outcomes by offering patients monthly check-ins and 24/7 access to their care team; care coordination with other providers and community-based services; and management of care transitions, referrals, and follow up.
 Patients receive a comprehensive care plan to track progress towards disease control and health management goals including cognitive, psychosocial, functional, and environmental factors.
+Intermediate Outcomes Long-term Outcomes

+Short-term Outcomes

-Short- term Outcomes Intermediate Outcomes Long-term Outcomes chi aci or CC • # a spe • # a CC blo and % of patients with 2 or more pronic conditions at risk of death, aute exacerbation, decompensation, functional decline registered in CM program and % of patients receiving self-anagement education and support pecific to their condition and % of patients participating in CM interventions (e.g., keeping bood pressure or glucose logs, setting eight loss/exercise goals) Increase in # and % of patients receiving monthly check-ins, regular lab testing, and early medical attention for complications Reduction in # and % of low patient satisfaction survey scores Reduction in # and % of patients non- compliant with treatment regimen Reduction in the # and % of patients with poor control of key biometrics (specific to diseases) Reduction in the rate of readmission after discharge from the hospital for all cause readmissions (NQF 1789)19 for participating patients
+- # and % of patients with 2 or more chronic conditions at risk of death, acute exacerbation, decompensation, or functional decline registered in CCM program - # and % of patients receiving selfmanagement education and support specific to their condition - # and % of patients participating in CCM interventions (e.g., keeping blood pressure or glucose logs, setting weight loss/exercise goals)

+- Increase in # and % of patients receiving monthly check-ins, regular lab testing, and early medical attention for complications - Reduction in # and % of low patient • satisfaction survey scores - Reduction in # and % of patients non-• compliant with treatment regimen - Reduction in the # and % of patients • with poor control of key biometrics (specific to diseases)

+Reduction in the rate of readmission

+after discharge from the hospital for all cause readmissions (NQF 1789)19 for participating patients